This healthy cauliflower curry recipe is easy to make, naturally gluten-free and vegan, and made with the most delicious creamy curry sauce.

 Purée the broth.
 Using an immersion blender, purée the soup until completely smooth.
 (Or alternately, you can carefully purée the soup in a traditional blender, and then transfer it back to the stockpot.
 See safety notes below.)
 Once the soup has been puréed, stir in the coconut milk.

-Add cauliflower and kale.
-Add in the cauliflower and simmer until tender.
+Add cauliflower, chickpeas and kale.
+Add in the cauliflower and chickpeas and simmer until the cauliflower is tender.
 Add in the kale.

 Taste and season.
 Then, before serving, be sure to give the curry a taste and season with salt and pepper as needed.
 (I used about 1/2 teaspoon salt and 1/4 teaspoon black pepper.)